bilaal1007/Python-Data-Modelling-Project-/README.md

 ## Results
-my results were not able to be shown as my linremodel.summary() would not run
+my results showed a really small positive correlation which may indicate that there is NO relationship or this may even indicate a negative relationships caused by the theory that people who use city bikes are of lower socioeconomic status and retaurants that are highly rated are more expensive to dine at.
+The theory could be derived that there is a inverse relationship between city bike amount within 1000m of each retaurants and their relationship with restaurant ratings.

 ## Challenges
 main challenges i faced were trying to acquire the API data, it seemed that i ran into some bug that wouldnt accept my API key which delayed my progress
 ## Future Goals
-If i had more time i would spend more time getting more data from different APIs to get more accurate models about bike station numbers and POI characteristics in Hamilton
+If i had more time i would spend more time getting more data from different APIs to get more accurate models about bike station numbers and restaurant ratings